 Wash Your Way to Perfect Hair

 So, you’re motivated and armed to style your hair, and you’re thinking, “Victoria’s Secret runway, here I come,” or, maybe not?
 Is your hair not keeping the style as you want it to?
-Maybe your curls keep dropping out or the smooth shape you are blow drying or straightening is looking flat and limp instead of full and bouncy?
+Maybe your curls keep dropping out or the smooth shape you are blow-drying or straightening is looking flat and limp instead of full and bouncy?

-Well, I can assure you that achieving that fresh, just-stepped-out-of-a-salon perfect look has more to do with how you wash your hair than how great your technique is with using mousse, a large round brush and a hairdryer.
+Well, I can assure you that achieving that fresh, just-stepped-out-of-a-salon perfect look has more to do with how to wash your hair than how great your technique is with using mousse, a large round brush and a hairdryer.
 When you cleanse your hair properly, you keep it healthy with consistent porosity from roots to ends.
 You may also notice that, once you are cleansing your hair properly, you are able to get an extra day or two out of your style.
 Follow my steps to start cleaning your hair correctly today and you, like so many others, will have “insider knowledge” to the secret of a beautiful hairstyle that lasts days.

 - Wet your hair.